asifhg/CGold/docs/tutorials/variables/regular.rst

 List with one empty element
 ===========================

-Since list is really just a string **there is no such object** as "list with one empty element".
-Empty string is a list with no elements - length is 0.
+Since a list is really just a string **there is no such object** as "list with one empty element".
+An empty string is a list with no elements - length is 0.
 String ``;`` is a list with two empty elements - length is 2.

-Historically result of appending empty element to an empty list is an empty
+Historically the result of appending an empty element to an empty list is an empty
 list:

 .. literalinclude:: /examples/usage-of-variables/empty-list/CMakeLists.txt